SergSkol/CharPermuteGenerator/README.md

 # Char Permute Generator

 > This tool was created to generate char's combination and verify if combination exists in language.
+You can choose the minimal length of words, which should be generated.

 ## Built With